nightwatchjs/nightwatch-docs/guide/reporters/use-slack-reporter.md

 `nightwatch-slack-reporter` requires an option object which will contain **slack_message** and **slack_webhook_url**.
 You can configure  **slack_message** accordingly either as a function or message and also to set the value of **slack_webhook_url** which you made in ***step 2***

 ##### via globals.js file
-Make sure your `globals.js` is configured already; if not please follow the [setup guide](https://nightwatchjs.org/guide/concepts/test-globals.html#external-test-globals).
+Make sure your `globals.js` is configured already; if not, please follow the [setup guide](https://nightwatchjs.org/guide/concepts/test-globals.html#external-test-globals).

 <div class="sample-test"><i>globals.js</i>
 <pre class="line-numbers language-javascript"><code class="language-javascript">const options = {